cmoorad/mostlyrocks/_pages/about.md

 #  limit: 3 # leave blank to include all the blog posts
 ---

-I'm originally from La Jolla, CA and now reside in Leavenworth, WA.
-I grew up playing waterpolo and surfing, and now I spend as much time as possible rock climbing and skiing.
+I’m originally from La Jolla, CA and now reside in Leavenworth, WA.
+I grew up playing waterpolo and surfing, and now I spend a lot of my time rock climbing and skiing.

-I started this blog to document pictures from my climbing + skiing trips.
+I created this website to document pictures from my climbing + skiing trips.